 If both teams cannot find a referee with a League ID or CFA ID Card card then they must agree on a stand in official.
 A stand in official CANNOT referee on a regular basis

 All referees in the League will need to produce an ID card, very much like players currently have to, before every League and cup fixture in the Sheffield & District Junior Sunday League.
 This will give the team managers confidence that the referee is indeed qualified and registered.

 Possession of an ID card is not a license to referee.
 It is to verify identity.
 Clubs should still check that the referee they are using/their opponents are providing appears on the League list which will be available on the website.

 On the Full Time match sheet you should only YES you have seen the referee ID card if you have actually seen it.
 Charges will be raised if not.

-As many of you will be aware, recent legislative changes means that any Referee; including Referee tutor/mentor/coach/assessor, over the age of 16 who intends to officiate in youth football (U18) will require an FA ‘Accepted’ CRC (formerly CRB).
+As many of you will be aware, recent legislative changes means that any Referee; including Referee tutor/mentor/coach/assessor, over the age of 16 who intends to officiate in youth football (U18) will require an FA ‘Accepted’ CRC.

 If match officials without an FA CRC state that it is their intention to officiate within youth football during the coming season, they must successfully complete the CRC application process as soon as possible.
 Until a check is complete these referees are unable to officiate youth football.

 Referees must arrange an appointment for a CRC check by contacting their County FA.